 We deserve to have people like us.
 And recognize those parts of us that are special — even if we are different in some way.
 In fact, that difference may arise from the very same source that also creates our unique talents.

-So what if you do feel your coworkers don’t like you?
+What if coworkers don’t like you?

 Well, of course how you proceed depends on why your coworkers don’t like you.
 And even whether what you are perceiving (not being liked) is the whole story.
 Maybe they do like you.